 Approximately 10 months later a second Information was filed against Christian Trunz, an Executive Director at the time of his departure from JPM (see here).
 The two counts in Mr. Trunz’s information allege conspiracy and spoofing.

-Mr. Trunz plead guilty to one count of conspiracy to engage in spoofing and one count of spoofing.
+Mr. Trunz pleaded guilty to one count of conspiracy to engage in spoofing and one count of spoofing.

 Two days after the filing of the Information against Mr. Trunz, Gregg Smith, 55, of Scarsdale, New York, Michael Nowak, 45, of Montclair, New Jersey and Christopher Jordan, 47, of Mountainside, New Jersey were charged in a 45-page indictment alleging racketeering conspiracy along with several other federal crimes (see here).